DKarz/telebot/README.md

 # telebot
-A telegram bot whose main goal is to help students of dsba program (the author of bot study at).
+A telegram bot whose main goal is to help students of dsba program (the author of the bot study at).

 <p align="center">
 First things first, let us launch the bot.
 Choosing "/START" launches the bot and provides a user with its description.<br/><br/>